NativeAnalytics 1.0.29

 Native first-party analytics module for ProcessWire CMS.
 It tracks traffic and engagement directly inside ProcessWire, without Google Analytics or external APIs.

-Features in v1.0.20
+Features in v1.0.29

-- Page views, unique visitors and sessions
+- Page views, unique visitors, sessions and current visitors

 - Compare mode for previous period and same period last year